njaldea/nil-xit-test/README.md

 ![version](https://img.shields.io/badge/status-early%20development-blue)

-nil-xit-test adds interactive visualization to your existing C++ tests.
+xit-test adds interactive visualization to your existing C++ tests.
 See your data, adjust parameters in real-time, and share visual test results with your team.

-## Why nil-xit-test?
+## Why xit-test?

-Traditional tests tell you **if** code works. nil-xit-test shows you **how** and **why**:
+Traditional tests tell you **if** code works. xit-test shows you **how** and **why**:

 - **📊 Visualize data** - See complex structures and algorithm behaviors
 - **⚡ Fast iteration** - Change parameters without recompiling
 - **👥 Better communication** - Share visual results with teammates
 - **📚 Living documentation** - Tests that explain themselves

-nil-xit-test works with your existing test framework (currently supports Google Test).
+xit-test works with your existing test framework (currently supports Google Test).

 ## Quick Start